linwumeng/linwumeng.github.io/_posts/2018-12-09-install-jx-on-minishift.md

 3. login as developer by `oc login -u developer -p dev`
 4. grant developer permissions, `oc adm policy  --as system:admin add-cluster-role-to-user cluster-admin developer`
 5. install packages to minishift by `jx install --provider=minishift`
+6. disable proxy in the browser, then open jenkins-jx route to login `jenkins-admin` by OAuth